 Growth of Electric and Hybrid cars

-Demand for electric and hybrid cars has surged recently.
-2020 data from the Society of Motor Manufacturers and Traders (SMMT) shows pure battery electric (BEV) sales were up by over 180% last year compared to the year before.
-Plug-in Hybrid (PHEVs) also enjoyed over 90% growth for the same period.
+Demand for electric and hybrid cars has surged in recent months.
+Data from the Society of Motor Manufacturers and Traders (SMMT) show pure battery electric (BEV) sales were up by over 185% in 2020 compared to the year before.
+Plug-in Hybrid (PHEVs) and BEVs together represented 1 in 10 of all car registrations.

-In 2020, there are now already over 30 pure electric models to choose from, with many more coming this year and next.
-For example, Volkswagen has just launched the ID.3, likely to become one of the highest selling electric cars of all time.
-Ford are bringing out an electric version of the Mustang in the form of the Mach-E. Volvo are also getting in on the act with their first BEV: the Volvo XC40 Recharge.
+This year, there are now already over 40 pure electric models to choose from, with many more coming this year and next.
+For example, Volkswagen has just launched the ID.4, likely to become very popular alongside its smaller brother the ID.3.
+Ford has brought out an electric version of the Mustang in the form of the Mach-E. Volvo are also getting in on the act with their first BEV: the Volvo XC40 Recharge.
 Other brand new models include the Polestar 2, Citroen e-C4, Lexus UX 300e, Skoda Enyaq iV, and the Vauxhall Mokka-e.

 Going forward, 2022-2024 is being seen by many car industry experts as the breakthrough years for electric and hybrid cars in terms of innovation, sheer choice being offered, and take-up by the public.
 Brand-new green vehicles are now a genuinely viable option worthy of serious consideration.

 So, in summary, there’s never been a better time to make the switch to a green vehicle and benefit not only from the environmental advantages they offer, but also from very low running costs and a superb driving experience.